The Technical Services Department is one of two academic units in the University Libraries; the other is Public Services.

-For more information on the library's policies on digitization, please see the Digitization and Photoduplication Policy.
+For more information on the library's policies on digitization, view the Digitization and Photoduplication Policy.

-UL Lafayette's institutional repository is an online space that brings together and provides open access to the University's scholarship and intellectual content.
+UL Lafayette's Institutional Repository (IR) is an online space that brings together and provides open access to the University's scholarship and intellectual content.
 The repository accepts scholarship in a wide variety of formats, including PDF documents, audio/video, and images.
 Scholarship includes research articles, class projects, presentations, digital collections, and much more.